plankp/Rulesets/README.md

 ## What is this?

+It is similar to a lexer and parser generator in many ways, except you also use it to match an sequence of (or singular) basic Java objects.
+Currently these objects are limited to:

+*  Integers
+*  Doubles
+*  Characters / List of Characters
+*  Strings
+*  Object Array / Collection
+*  Epsilon, a made up object detonating the end of data sequence

+Essentially, this is a DSL that matches data in a regex-like syntax

+## How do you use this?

 You could use the compiler provided by the program, or interface this project as a library:

 #### Invoking compiler: